floragunncom/search-guard-docs/configuration.md

 ### Examples

-Please refer to the Addendum B of this documentation for some common permission settings examples. (todo: link)
+Please refer to the [Addendum B](addendum_b_permission settings examples.md) of this documentation for some common permission settings examples.

 ## Define action groups